LESSON 1:II – What are key concepts and terms to explore?

-The 100% Community initiative is at the forefront of the data-driven and cross-sector prevention of adverse childhood experiences, trauma and maltreatment.
+The 100% New Mexico initiative is at the forefront of the data-driven and cross-sector prevention of adverse childhood experiences, trauma and maltreatment.

 For the past decades there have been trainings on trauma and the brain, design of delivery of health care, teaching and program activities that are sensitive to those who have been traumatized, sporadic in-services for health educators, workshops for parents, lessons for students and informational websites offering insights on emotional health and trauma.
 We applaud this work in generating awareness and offering sensitivity.
 These strategies, called being “trauma-informed,” is the first step in addressing ACEs.
 It is not, however, a comprehensive trauma prevention strategy.